-- up-scaling approach to approximate the distribution of CTI values within a grid cell in order to reduce computation costs.
-Here, the discrete distribution of the CTI for lowland pixels (i.e. $\lambda_1 \ge \lambda_m$) has been represented as an exponential function, not as a threeparameter gamma distribution as applied in recent applications for modeling wetland extent (Kleinen et al., 2012; Ringeval et al., 2012).
-As shown in Fig. 1, the new expo- - nential function agrees very well with the three-parameter gamma distribution function 20 when the CTI is larger than the mean CTI λ_m .
+Following the central equations of TOPMODEL, the relationship between local water table depth z_1 and the grid mean water table depth z_m can be given as where instead of using the CTI values themselves, we followed a common up-scaling approach to approximate the distribution of CTI values within a grid cell in order to reduce computation costs.
+Here, the discrete distribution of the CTI for lowland pixels (i.e., $\lambda_l \ge \lambda_m$) has been represented as an exponential function, not as a three-parameter gamma distribution as applied in recent applications for modeling wetland extent (Kleinen et al., 2012; Ringeval et al., 2012).
+As shown in Fig. 1, the new exponential function agrees well with the three-parameter gamma distribution function when the CTI is larger than the mean CTI λ_m .
 This change allows linking the inundated fraction directly to water table depth, thus improving the parameterization by providing physical meaning and fewer calibration parameters.
 This change also improves the parameterization of fractional saturated area, especially in mountainous regions (Niu et al., 2005).
-25